- This event has passed.

-Introduction to Internal Family Systems (IFS): Helping Hardworking Protector Part
+Introduction to Internal Family Systems (IFS): Helping Hardworking Protector Parts

 Presented by Lauren Williams, LSW, MSS, CTP, CRS, CFRS (she/her/they/them)